synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-fieldset.md

 - Use one-column layout for longer inputs and mixed controls to preserve scanability and reduce visual noise.
 - Use two-column layout only when controls have similar weight and labels remain easy to read on all supported viewport sizes.
+- Keep in mind that two-column layouts will automatically switch to a single column on smaller viewports, so ensure the reading order remains logical and accessible.

+### Group Awareness

+- When two-column layout contains a direct child `<syn-radio-group>`, enable `group-aware` on `<syn-fieldset>` so grouped options align with fieldset spacing and stay readable across breakpoints.
+- Avoid mixing `group-aware` radio-group layouts with regular text-like inputs in the same visual grouping; split them into separate fieldsets when the grouped options need a different layout behavior than surrounding controls.
+- Prefer the dense item spacing when a fieldset only contains checkboxes, radios or radio buttons, as these controls typically benefit from a more compact vertical rhythm.

 ## Accessibility